NBISweden/wgs-structvar/README.md

 ## How to run reference piplines in Make

-This command will run the pipelines implemented by @pallolason in Make (and which are supposed to be re-implemented in Nextflow as part of this project), on a small example dataset:
+This command will dry-run the prototype pipeline implemented by @pallolason in Make (and which are supposed to be re-implemented in Nextflow as part of this project), on a small example dataset: